sairaheta1/rockPaperScisscors-JS/README.md

 ## **Goal**
 - The main goal for this project is to practice programming using JavaScript.
 I will create a Rock, Paper, Scissors game that is to be played through the browser console.
 No GUI will be created but will be implemented at a later time.

+## Image Use
+- All clipart images are being used freely from clip-artlibrary.com
 ## **Current skills to work on**
 - Basic programming with JavaScript
 ---